vrizo/uibook/docs/configure.md

 ## Cases

-Case is a single set of props passed to the Component.
+A case is a single set of props passed to the Component.

 Each case is a function returning `UibookCase` with the following parameters: